 In line with our hope to inspire and deepen conversations on families with families, we designed our logo to remind people of a speech bubble.
 A speech bubble instinctively stands for traits like curiosity and friendliness.
 The logo encapsulates us as open, genuine and positive to connect with families.

 Mr Ishak Ismail is married with 2 children.
 He has been with the Families for Life Council since 1 Aug 2015 and was appointed Chairman from 1 Feb 2020.
 He also volunteers to reach out to families under ACCORD (Advisory Council for Community Relations in Defence).

 At work, Ishak is currently Regional Director (Asia) for BAE Systems Hägglunds since February 2017.
 His previous experiences were with CWT Limited as CEO Defence Services and with ST Electronics (e-Services) Pte Ltd as Senior Vice-President/General Manager.
 Ishak retired from the Singapore Armed Forces (SAF) in the rank of Brigadier-General in 2011 after serving more than 29 years.

-Ishak also serves as a Member of the Board of Directors for the Maritime & Port Authority (MPA) of Singapore since Apr 2012 and the National University Health System (NUHS) from Apr 2020.
+Ishak also serves as a Member of the Board of Directors for National University Health System (NUHS) from Apr 2020, and is also the Chairman of the National Maritime Safety at Sea Council under the Maritime Port Authority (MPA) of Singapore since June 2020.

 Ishak holds an MBA and a Bachelor of Arts (Economics and Sociology) from the National University of Singapore.
 He also attained a Graduate Diploma in Leadership and Organisational Development from the Civil Service College in conjunction with MIT.